Nakakiyo092/canable2-fw/README.md

 ## Flashing with the Bootloader

 Plug in your CANable2 while boot pins are shorted with jumper.
 Neither the blue nor the green LED should be illuminated.
-Next, type `make flash` and your CANable will be updated to the latest firwmare.
+Next, type `make flash` and your CANable will be updated to the latest firmware.
 Unplug/replug the device after moving the boot jumper back, and your CANable2 will be up and running.

 ## License